greggman/HappyFunTimes/docs/network.md

 <div style="text-align: center;"><img src="images/airport-extreme-reserve-ip.png" width="50% height="50%" /></div>

 Then add your machine.
-You'll need to know your machine's mac address.
+You'll need to know your machine's [mac address](#looking-up-your-mac-address).

-On Mac you can look that in the the menus pick
-`Apple Menu->System Preferences` then click on `Network`.
+On Mac you can look that up in the the menus by picking `Apple Menu->System Preferences` then clicking on `Network`.
 Select the Thunderbolt connection

 <div style="text-align: center;"><img src="images/osx-network-thunderbolt.png" width="50% height="50%" /></div>